DionKill/ps4-linux-tutorial/docs/issues.md

 Thanks to @kalaposfos on Discord for mentioning this fix.
 :::

-::: details Stuck on a white LED
-Sometimes it fails, try to reboot.
+::: details Stuck on a white LED / instant crash Sometimes it fails, try to reboot.
 It could take you even three or more attempts.
+Do not leave any apps "suspended" while you launch the exploit.

 However, if it keeps happening, and the console gets stuck on a white LED instead of launching Linux, make sure you are following all steps correctly, and that you are using the correct payloads.
 Also, if you are using FTP, wait for a while or move the data using a USB drive instead.
 :::